— Available in the Professional and Enterprise Editions of LabKey Server. Also available as an Add-on to the Starter Edition. Learn more

 which are typically limited to a certain number by user account, but can contain unlimited files.
 LabKey Server Cloud Storage uses a single bucket with a directory providing a pseudo-hierarchy so that multiple structured folders can appear as a multi-bucket storage system.

 Learn more about Amazon S3 Buckets here: Working with Amazon S3 Buckets

 AWS Identity Credentials

 The identity and credential LabKey will use to access your S3 bucket are generated by creating an AWS Identity

 At the end of the wizard, you will be given an "Access key id" and a "Secret access key".
-Enter these in the Identity and Credentials fields in LabKey.
+Enter these in the Identity and Credentials fields when you create a Cloud Account

 Configure LabKey Server to use Cloud Storage

-Before you can use your Cloud Storage account from within LabKey server, you must first create the bucket you intend to use and the user account must have "list" as well as "upload/delete" permissions on the bucket.
+Before you can use your Cloud Storage account from within LabKey Server, you must first create the bucket you intend to use and the user account must have "list" as well as "upload/delete" permissions on the bucket.
 It is possible to have multiple cloud store services per account.
-To configure your account for cloud storage:

 - Select (Admin) > Site > Admin Console.

-- Select Cloud Settings under Premium Features.
-If you do not see this option, you do not have the Cloud Module installed.
+- If you do not see this option, you do not have the cloud module installed.